Braden Bishop: Arizona Diamondbacks

 On January 13, 2022, Bishop signed a minor league contract with the Arizona Diamondbacks.
 He began the season playing for the Triple-A Reno Aces.
 On June 7, 2022, Bishop was released.

 Minnesota Twins

 On June 18, 2022, Bishop signed a minor league contract with the Minnesota Twins.
-He elected free agency on November 10, 2022.

-Retirement
+In 41 games for the Triple-A St. Paul Saints, he batted .229/.292/.390 with four home runs, 16 RBI, and five stolen bases.
+Bishop elected free agency following the season on November 10.

 On March 3, 2023, Bishop formally announced his retirement from professional baseball on his Instagram account.

+Personal life

+His younger brother Hunter is an outfielder for the San Francisco Giants organization.
+Spurred by his mother Suzy's struggle with early onset Alzheimer's disease starting at age 54, he has started a charity to spread awareness of the affliction known as “4Mom.”
+His mother died at age 59 in October 2019.
+The brothers are creating the "Suzy Bishop Memorial Grant" in their mother's honor, which will be gifted once a year to a family affected by Alzheimer's.